aousssbai/webex-chatbot/README.md

 ```

-When you are connected, you need to turn the instance on.
+When you are connected, navigate to the EC2 dashboard and turn the instance on.

 ![picture](https://raw.github.com/aousssbai/webex-chatbot/master/pictures/start:stopvm.png)